Get to Know Us

 Gavin

-Supervisor, Youth Recreation and Wellness
+Supervisor, Youth Programs

 Hey there!
 I'm Gavin, and no, I don't have any nicknames.
 I was drawn to the YMCA as a place where I can make a meaningful difference in the lives of youth.
 I believe in the power of mentorship, community engagement, and fostering a nurturing environment where young individuals can thrive.
 My favourite book is The Power of One, a powerful story set in South Africa during apartheid.
 I first read it as a teenager, and have come back to it many times since.
 As for movies, Shawshank Redemption takes the top spot for me.
 It's one of the greatest films ever made.
 When I'm not at the Y, you'll catch me navigating the wonderful chaos of raising my beautiful newborn twins, creating double the laughter, double the joy, and double the chaos in my life!
 If I could go back and give my younger self some advice, it would be this: Embrace challenges and failures as opportunities for growth, trust your instincts, and be kind to yourself along the journey.